mubaris/curiosity/README.md

 ![preview](https://i.imgur.com/anLXIMF.png?1)

-To use the web app, you need to submit Github Token to access Github API.
-Generate your Github token here: https://github.com/settings/tokens
+To use the web app, you need to submit GitHub Token to access GitHub API.
+Generate your GitHub token here: https://github.com/settings/tokens

 ## Get Chrome Extension